-I continued to produce web pages and web sites for myself, friends, school projects, and clubs for years.
+I continued to create web pages and later sites for myself, friends, school projects, and clubs.
 Despite taking a few programming classes and occasionally doing contract work, I always considered it more of a hobby.

 While working as an audio QA engineer at Speedy Spots, I got the opportunity to help create their "Spot Management System".
 SMS is a client-facing web app that facilitates processing orders, quality assurance, and a range of other business needs.
 I worked with the contractor, Inet Solution, to remap our paper-based business model to work online; my role was a mix of product manager and QA.